run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 * Pods are independent
 * All Pods execute with the same parameters as added via ``runai submit``.
 E.g. The same image name, the same code script, the same number of Allocated GPUs, memory.

+### HPO Sample Code

 ### Run an HPO Workload

 *   At the command-line run:

         runai project set team-a
-        runai submit hpo1 -i gcr.io/run-ai-demo/quickstart -g 1 --parallelism 3 --completions 10
+        runai submit hpo1 -i gcr.io/run-ai-demo/quickstart -g 1 --parallelism 3 --completions 10 -v /nfs/john/hpo:/hpo

 *   We named the job _hpo1_
 *   The job is assigned to _team-a_
 *   The job will be complete when 10 pods will run (--completions 10), each allocated with a single GPU (-g 1)
 *   At most, there will be 3 pods running concurrently (--parallelism 3)
 *   The job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart-xxx``.
 The image contains a startup script that runs selects a set of hyper parameters and then uses them.

-Where ``RUNAI_MPI_NUM_WORKERS`` is a Run:AI environment variable containing the number of worker processes provided to the runai submit-mpi command (in this example it's 2).
+*   The ``/nfs/john/hpo`` directory on shared storage is mapped to ``/hpo``.
+The running pods will use the directory to sync hyperparameters and save results.

+XXXX

 Follow up on the job's status by running: